PROGRAMER122223/Work-day-Scheduler/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+#  Work-Day-Scheduler

-## Your Task
+## Description

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This application  allows a user to save events for each hour of the day.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.This application satisfies all the below acceptance criteria.
+By just having a look , user can idetify past ,present and future events and can able to reschedule it.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.

 ## User Story